 Common Name: Water Parsnip

-Sium latifolium is a Perennial up to 2.00 metres tall.
+Sium latifolium is a perennial plant that can grow up to 2.00 metres tall.

 It has edible and miscellaneous uses.